gradle/gradle/design-docs/gradle-2.0.md

 * Change the `MavenResolver` implementation so that it no longer extends `DependencyResolver`.
 * Change the `FlatDirRepository` implementation so that it no longer uses a `DependencyResolver` implementation.
 * Remove Ivy version from the output of `gradle -v`.
+* Remove loopback resolver, ModuleVersionRepository -> Ivy adapter.

-## Remove the Gradle Open API
+## Remove the Gradle Open API implementation

 Now that we have reasonable tooling support via the tooling API, remove the Open API.

 * Implement a stub to fail with a reasonable error message when attempting to use Gradle from the Open API.
 * Remove the remaining Open API classes and project.
-* Add integration test coverage.
+* Add integration test coverage that using the openAPI fails with a reasonable error message.

 ## Remove the `GradleLauncher` API